frankframework/frankframework/CONTRIBUTING.md

 ## Testing

 Before creating a pull request with your changes, please run the iaf-test module's test scenarios.
-If all tests pass, the chance of Ibis developers running into unexpected errors will be reduced to a minimum.
+If all tests pass, the chance of Frank developers running into unexpected errors will be reduced to a minimum.
 Instructions on how to run the iaf-test scenarios can be found [here](TESTING_WITH_IAF-TEST.md).

 We have yet to test the compatibility of the iaf-test module with Jetty.
 Until then, the only verified way to run the module is on a Tomcat server in Eclipse.
 However, feel free to try and run it on Jetty yourself!
 If it works for you, we'd love to hear about it. :)